 As a side note, when I was told Cooper had Cytauxzoonosis, I immediately came home and began researching this disease I’d never heard of.
 Because I wasn’t sure if Monolaurin would be carried locally, I just ordered it from Amazon for overnight delivery and began administering it to him when he came home.
 We didn’t use much because he was basically back to himself after a day in the hospital and only continued to improve, but I still have the Monolaurin I purchased in the cabinet.
 If you are interested, this is the brand that I researched and purchased: http://amzn.to/2pzicCT

 Disclaimer: Kate nor myself are medical or veterinary professionals of any kind, we are just offering our own experience and knowledge on the subject.
 You know your pet better than anyone and regardless if you live in a possible bobcat area or not, it is always best to err on the side of caution and take your cat to your vet if it becomes lethargic or refuses to eat or drink.

-If you want to see pictures of all my rescue animals and their antics and get little tips and tricks I share, like my FB page, https://www.facebook.com/savingscatsanddogswhilesavingcash/
+If you want to see pictures of Cooper (whom the vet who admitted to not being “a cat person” said she’d love to have based on how sweet he was) and all of my other rescue animals and their antics, along with little tips and tricks I share, like my FB page, https://www.facebook.com/savingscatsanddogswhilesavingcash/